HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/ccf_95_remote_search.md

 ## Known Issues

-Review the *Known issues for combined cumulative fix* topic page to be aware of any known issues for the HCL Portal Version 8.5 CF releases.
+Review the *Known issues for combined cumulative fix* topic page to be aware of any known issues for the HCL DX Version 8.5 CF releases.

 ## Review supported hardware/software requirements